mgoellnitz/lunette/README.md

 MacOS and also Windows Systems with a `Windows Subsystem for Linux` and a Debian distribution install from the store on top of that.

-A limited GUI feeling is achived through the a simple dialog-to-shell tool (`zenity`) for GNU/Linux and Windows.
+A limited GUI feeling is achived through simple dialog-to-shell tools (`zenity`) for GNU/Linux, Windows, and OS X (via `AppleScript`).

 ## Feedback